How much does it cost to build a website in the UK?

 To sum up, how much does it cost to build a website in the UK?

-Firstly, getting a website designed for you is one of the best investments you can make.
-The days of being found in the local newspaper or on a One Stop For Sale board are dying.
+Firstly, investing in a website makes great business sense.
+Do not rely on a local newspaper or on a One Stop For Sale board.
 Most marketing now is digital on phones and if you don’t embrace the internet, your business will suffer and eventually perhaps close.

 You shouldn’t have to rob a bank to get online.
-A website should cost £500 for a brochure one, with everything included.
+A website should cost £650 for a brochure one.
 You’ll find cheaper and you’ll find more expensive I know.
 But do look at reviews as an indicator of reputation on social media and Google Maps.

 Research and buy a domain name.
 Make sure it is easy to say and spell and memorable.
-Use Tsohost to buy one and consider a longer term purchase if you’re committed to it.
+Buy one from Tsohost.
+Consider a longer term purchase.

-Hosting is free for one year with all websites I design but other freelancers and agencies are not so generous.
+Hosting is often free for one year with all websites I design but other freelancers and agencies are not so generous.
 Include this in your calculation.
-If someone quotes £300 for a website and £80 for hosting annually, that will quickly exceed a website costing £500 with £30 hosting in Years 2, 3, 4 etc.
+If someone quotes £400 for a website and £100 for hosting annually, that will quickly exceed a website costing £650 with £40 hosting in Years 2, 3, 4 etc.

-Ask the web design team if email set up is included – is there a limit?
+Is email set up?
+Find out if there is a limit?
 Will they offer one to one support to put it on your smartphone or tablet?
 Or is it an extra?

 Choose a web design company or freelancer who specialises in WordPress as it is so adaptable.